minusmo/minusmo/README.md

 - Agile Process
 - How to build a Good Team
 - How the tasks should be done for the sucessful events
+- Efficient Algorithms and Data Structures for the challenges in the Real World
+- Efficient and Realiable internet protocol management in Internet Services
+- Site Reliability Engineering
+- Highly Reliable and Recoverable Infrastructure on Cloud Services
+- Monolithic and Micro Services
 - Web FrontEnd
   - Custom Elements, React.js
   - Managing client side state with Data Binding architecture as MVVM